Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

-When looking at the top left panels of Figures \ref{figure:lowmbeads} and \ref{figure:roommbeads}, we notice that the PIOUD algorithm displays an almost perfect control of the kinetic energy operators at each temperature.
-On the contrary, the PILE algorithm exhibits a significant instability of the primitive energy for a large number of beads ($M \ge 64$) at room temperature.
-The contrast between the perfect average temperature and the quantum kinetic energy instabilities demonstrates that a good control of the velocities does not necessarily imply an accurate sampling of the positions.
+Nevertheless, when looking at the Figure \ref{figure:mbeads}, we notice that the PIOUD algorithm displays an almost perfect control of the kinetic energy operators at each temperature.
+On the contrary, the PILE algorithm exhibits a significant instability of the primitive energy for a large number of beads at both low and room temperature.
 The robustness of our approach mainly relies on a simultaneous control of both positions and velocities during the dynamics via momentum-position correlation matrices.

-In summary, the PIOUD propagator seems to be more efficient than PILE as the positions are better controlled, which enables us to work with a larger number of quantum replicas at a fixed time step $\delta t$.
+In summary, the PIOUD propagator appears to be more efficient than PILE as the positions are better controlled, which enables us to work with a larger number of quantum replicas at a fixed time step $\delta t$.